asm-products/landline-docs/simple-landline-site.md

 ---
 layout: page
-title:  "Adding Landline to Your Site"
+title:  "Building a Simple Site with Landline"
 ---

 Let's build a simple application that uses Landline to let its users chat.
 We'll use [Ruby on Rails](http://rubyonrails.org/), as many developers are familiar with the framework.
 More examples will be coming soon!